zghalliwell/JamfSetupConstructor/README.md

 Once the script has run, you will be able to find detailed logs in ~/Desktop/JamfSetupConstructorLogs.txt

+Also if you're unfamiliar with HOW to run a script like this, simply download the JamfSetupConstructor.sh file, then open Terminal on a Mac that is enrolled in Jamf Pro.
+Simply drag the script onto the terminal window and hit enter to begin running it.
+You may see some verbose output in the terminal window, but you can just ignore it!
+Any necessary details will be found in the logs.

 What Next?
 --------
 So the script ran successfully and everything is all set up.
 What next?